 Counting is now well under-way in the Egyptian elections, the first on a multi-party basis for twenty seven years.

-Counting is now well under-way in the Egyptian elections, the first on a multi-party basis for twenty seven years.
+Background: Counting is now well under-way in the Egyptian elections, the first on a multi-party basis for twenty seven years.
 President Anwar Sadat's ruling National Democratic Party is expected to sweep home with a massive majority, and early results have already given victory to a number of President Sadat's top men.

 SYNOPSIS: Electioneering in Egypt reached into every small town but here in Cairo the campaigning was fierce, often developing into massive street demonstrations in support of the major political parties.
 Early winners in the poll include a number of prominent Government members.
 Prime Minister Mustapha Khalil, and the Secretary General of the National Democratic Party, Fikri Makram Ebeid, both had convincing victories.
 With the elections so soon after the signing of the Camp David treaty, many voters saw it as a chance to declare their views on peace with Israel.